kinredon/prettytimer/README.md

 # PrettyTimer

-PrettyTimer is a sssuper simple yet useful tool for you to collct the running time of the codeblock.
+PrettyTimer is a simple yet useful tool for you to collect the running time of the code blocks.

-If you want to evaluate the running time of your codeblock, for example, in a machine learning project, the program has serveral stages: data load, model forward, gradient backward, etc. Even you will statistic running time more than ten codeblocks.
+If you want to evaluate the running time of your code blocks, for example, in a machine learning project, the program has several stages: data load, model forward, gradient backward, etc. Even you will statistic running time more than ten code blocks.
 The general way is to implement it like this:
 ```python

 import time